go-air/pal/doc/pal.md

 This can be done using counters, or traces, or in the most extreme case by parameterizing each node on the state of the heap.

-gPal leaves such modelling to the client application.
-This is a tradeoff: on the one hand, _any_ such modelling can use gPal, so it is more flexible.
-On the other, some expertise and understanding is necessary to use gPal in any practical context.
+pal leaves such modelling to the client application.
+This is a tradeoff: on the one hand, _any_ such modelling can use pal, so it is more flexible.
+On the other, some expertise and understanding is necessary to use pal in any practical context.